 Yes, you can save money by purchasing a "linear" polarizer instead of a "circular" polarizer, but that decision will likely prove to be a mistake when attempting to use your camera's metering system and/or autofocus system.
 The "circular" version is designed to work properly with all DSLR camera functionality including autoexposure and autofocus.
 Unless you know what you are doing, you want the "circular" version.

 Stacking circular polarizer filters

-Unless you are shooting in very harsh conditions (such as heavy salt water spray), I highly recommend not stacking a circular polarizer filter over a UV or clear protection filter.
-Stacking a CP filter over a neutral density filter can sometimes make sense as they both contribute to the final image.
+Unless you are changing filters in very harsh conditions (such as heavy salt water spray), I highly recommend not stacking a circular polarizer filter over a UV or clear protection filter.
+Stacking a CP filter over a neutral density filter can often make sense as they both contribute to the final image.

 Cheap, low quality filters are not acceptable.

 I do not consider a cheap, low quality filter to be acceptable for most circumstances.
 Many of these exist – do NOT buy them.
 They will degrade the quality of your pictures with ghosting, flare and loss of contrast being the primary issues.
 Image sharpness can also be affected.